-Grocery Shopping 101: Your Guide to the Beverage AisleArticle posted in: Turbo13
+Grocery Shopping 101: Your Guide to the Beverage AisleArticle posted in: Nutrisystem

-Water just might be the most important ingredient in your weight-loss plan.
+Water just might be the most important ingredient in your weight loss plan.
 When you are well-hydrated, your metabolism stays active and you’re likely to feel more energetic and less hungry.
 How much water should you drink?
 About 64 ounces a day, say the dietitians at Nutrisystem.
-(By the way, the free NuMi app is an easy way to track your daily water intake.)
+(By the way, the free NuMi app is an easy way to track your daily water and beverage intake.)

-Filtered tap water is convenient, low-cost, and calorie-free.
-If you’d like a little more flavor, add lemon or lime juice, freshly sliced cucumber or mint—they’re all unlimited ingredients for those following a Nutrisystem weight-loss plan.
-When you need more variety, you can get some of your daily fluids from bottled drinks.
+Filtered tap water is convenient, low-cost and calorie-free.
+If you’d like a little more flavor, add lemon or lime juice, freshly sliced cucumber or mint—they’re all unlimited ingredients for those following a Nutrisystem weight loss plan.
+When you need more variety, you can get some of your daily fluids from a bottled beverage.
 Before you buy, remember these guidelines so you don’t gulp down excess calories as you’re quenching your thirst.

 The bottled water choices can be very confusing.
 Spring water is collected from an underground source and may not be much different from water that comes from the tap.
 Filtered water has been treated to remove chlorine and other compounds common in tap water.
 Purified water undergoes more intensive cleaning to eliminate all adulterants.
 Mineral water, still or sparkling, naturally contains nutrients such as calcium and magnesium.